 The Scoring Machine supports either Dropbox or iCloud using the same account used by Eagle.
-It can import Session Lists produced by Eagle to completely configure Events, Scorecards, Competitors and even the course to be ready to accumulate scores for an Event that originated from Eagle.
-It can export (publish) partial or complete scoring results using Dropbox or iCloud back to Eagle and to other mobile devices running The Scoring Machine.
+It can import Session Lists published by Eagle (page 122) to completely configure Events, Scorecards, Competitors and the golf course to be ready to accumulate scores for an Event that originated from Eagle.
+It can return partial or complete scoring results using Dropbox or iCloud back to Eagle and to other mobile devices running The Scoring Machine.